 In-house resources are a preferred option for monitoring online reputation because employees are familiar with their company and can devote time to spreading a positive online brand image at a lower cost to the business.

 2. Online Reviews Sites Build Trust With Potential Clients

 Online reviews sites also are an important resource for businesses to collect positive feedback from users who have experienced their product or services.
 Half of the businesses surveyed (50%) rely on third-party, online reviews sites to monitor their brand reputation.

 Having positive reviews can make or break a company that’s trying to earn new business leads.

-Goff predicts businesses will work to build a solid brand image on third-party reviews sites in 2018.
+Goff estimates businesses will work to build a solid brand image on third-party reviews sites.

 “Companies now are focusing on pushing down negative reviews and bumping up positive reviews, all the while making sure that their full customer base has a voice,” Goff shared.